Noroff-FED-Campus-Assignments/fed1-exam-Hallvard-Benan/README.md

 Make sure you go through this checklist before submitting your project to Moodle.

+"[*]" = Explained in report

-- [ ] All pages have a meta description.
+- [x] All pages have a meta description.
-- [ ] All pages have a valid title.
+- [x] All pages have a valid title.
-- [ ] All pages import the correct css files.
+- [x] All pages import the correct css files.
-- [ ] All pages import the correct JS file.
+- [x] All pages import the correct JS file.
-- [ ] Details page URL includes a query param.
+- [x] Details page URL includes a query param.
-- [ ] My website makes a GET request to an API to get a list of results.
+- [x] My website makes a GET request to an API to get a list of results.
-- [ ] My website makes a GET request to an API to get details of one result.
+- [x] My website makes a GET request to an API to get details of one result.
-- [ ] Input fields have the following attributes;
+- [x] Input fields have the following attributes;
-- [ ] All images have an alt tag;
+- [x] All images have an alt tag;
-  - [ ] A name,
+  - [x] A name,
-  - [ ] A placeholder,
+  - [x] A placeholder,
-  - [ ] A aria-describedby,
+  - [x] A aria-describedby,
-  - [ ] Required
+  - [x] Required
-- [ ] I have not copied Javascript code.
+- [x] I have not copied Javascript code.
-- [ ] I have not used a Javascript library.
+- [*] I have not used a Javascript library.
-- [ ] Removed all unused files.
+- [x] Removed all unused files.
-- [ ] Named all images properly.
+- [x] Named all images properly.
-- [ ] Committed all my code to github.
+- [x] Committed all my code to github.
-- [ ] My repo is publically viewable.
+- [x] My repo is publically viewable.
-- [ ] I've submitted/ written a report.
+- [x] I've submitted/ written a report.
-- [ ] I've removed all todo notes in code.
+- [x] I've removed all todo notes in code.
-- [ ] I've removed all console logs in code.
+- [x] I've removed all console logs in code.
-- [ ] Code is formatted correctly.
+- [x] Code is formatted correctly.
-- [ ] There are no red underlines in VSCode.
+- [*] There are no red underlines in VSCode.
-- [ ] There are no error messages in the terminal when I run the project.
+- [*] There are no error messages in the terminal when I run the project.
-- [ ] My code is indented correctly.
+- [x] My code is indented correctly.
-- [ ] I've checked my report for grammer & spelling using grammerly or chatGPT
+- [x] I've checked my report for grammer & spelling using grammerly or chatGPT
 - [ ] I've used used [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
 - [ ] I've checked off every todo in this README.